CENTRAL - MID-LEVELS ESCALATORS

 The entrance to the third and final moving walkway, which continues along Cochrane St

 Above Lyndhurst Terrace, the third moving walkway continues along Cochrane Street, to its junction with Hollywood Road, and a footbridge crosses and runs along Hollywood Road for a short distance to Shelley Street.
 The first set of escalators travelling towards Mid-Levels, actually travels downwards, a short distance, to Shelley Street.
 On reaching the footbridge over Hollywood Road, the disused four-storey colonial Central Police Station, with its grey/blue colour scheme and distinctive Doric columns is clearly visible on the left.
 The police station dates back to 1864 and was the Hong Kong Island Regional Police Headquarters and Central District Police Headquarters until its closure in 2004.
 Together with the adjacent former Victoria Prison and stable blocks it is subject of a HK$1.8 billion conservation and revitalisation project which will see it transformed into a heritage, arts, cultural and tourist hub, expected to open in 2014.
-A little further west along Hollywood Road at its junction with Aberdeen Street another conservation and revitalisation project, costing about HK$420 million will see the Former Police Married Quarters (previously the Government Central School) become a creative industries centre which will include 130 studios for retailing creative products, a creative resource centre and 6 studios for resident artists.
+A little further west along Hollywood Road at its junction with Aberdeen Street another conservation and revitalisation project, costing about HK$420 million has seen the Former Police Married Quarters (previously the Government Central School) become a creative industries centre, PMQ, which soft opened in May 2014, with130 studios for retailing creative products, a creative resource centre and 6 studios for resident artists.

 The disused former Central Police Station viewed from the footbridge over Hollywood Road.
 The building is now subject of a conservation and revitalisation project